falkr/ttm4115/pages/unit-5-stmpy/preparation-2.md

 * Work through the content of the notebook **State Machines in Python - Part 4.ipynb**
 * You learn how to support decisions in state machines using **compound transitions.**

+:tip: Running state machines in Jupyter notebooks now is convenient because it provides you access to code and documentation step-by-step.
+For more comprehensive code and especially for your semester project we recommend to move away from notebooks and use normal Python programming instead.